LaravelDaily/laravel-tips/other.md

 ### Dealing with deeply-nested arrays

-If you have an complex array, you can use `data_get()` helper function to retrieve a value from a nested array using "dot" notation and wildcard.
+If you have a complex array, you can use `data_get()` helper function to retrieve a value from a nested array using "dot" notation and wildcard.

 ```php
 $data = [